 As you probably know, I believe that regular detoxification is one of the most important health practices any North American should consider.
 Our increased need to detox is an unfortunate sign of the times.
 More than 100,000 chemicals are now found in our foods, drugs, personal products and everyday items, with about 1,000 new ones introduced every year.
-(1) The latest CDC National Report on Human Exposure to Environmental Chemicals (2015) tested for 265 different industrial chemicals and found increasingly worrisome levels in our blood and urine.
+(1) The latest Centers for Disease Control and Prevention (CDC) National Report on Human Exposure to Environmental Chemicals (2015) tested for 265 different industrial chemicals and found increasingly worrisome levels in our blood and urine.
 (2, 3, 4) The role these chemicals play in multiple forms of cancer is well documented.

 As we’ve said many times, “genes load the gun — environment pulls the trigger.”
 But, is it possible that we sometimes place unbalanced attention on the environment, and not the genes?
 We do know that genetics plays a role in one’s ability to detoxify, specifically, through methylation.